libbyshoop/csinparallel/dev/modules/WMRExemplar:LastFM/source/1-Keys/Keys.rst

 it by emiting tuples where the first value is a flag stating what the second value is.

-With this information we can write a mapper.
-Remember to perform the sanity check on the metadata.
+With this information we can write a :download:`mapper.<genreMapper.py>` Remember to perform the sanity check on the metadata.
 Unfortuneately we can't run the same check on the other files because they have variable line lengths.